 Flexible scheduling and frequent start times mean it’s never too soon or too late to start your training.
 Classes begin every six weeks for new students at both MMI campuses in Phoenix, Arizona, and Orlando, Florida.

-According to the U.S. Bureau of Labor Statistics (BLS), the annual median wage for motorcycle mechanics was $38,010 in May 2020.30 This means half of motorcycle technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for motorcycle mechanics in the United States was $38,010 in May 2020.30 This means half of motorcycle technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
+Learn more in our motorcycle mechanic salary guide.

 1) MMI is an educational institution and cannot guarantee employment or salary.